shelavalepallavi/voyage-dashboard/README.md

 ## 🤝 Contributing
 We welcome contributions!
 Feel free to fork this repository, create a new branch, and submit a pull request with improvements.

-## 📜 License
-This project is licensed under the MIT License.

----
-👩‍💻 Happy Coding & Bon Voyage! 🌍